 Seeking Help for PTSD

 PTSD is often most effectively treated with assistance from a professional therapist and the help of a support system, such as family or a group of friends.
 Your therapist may also recommend attending a support group where you can share your experiences and hear from others who may have lived through similar circumstances to your own.
 This can help illustrate that you are not isolated in your thoughts and feelings and that there are others who have recovered from traumatic experiences in their lives.
 Diet and exercise can play a crucial role in maintaining mental health.
-For PTSD patients, a proper diet and moderate exercise can aid in managing their symptoms.
+For PTSD patients, holistic healing such as a proper diet and moderate exercise can aid in managing their symptoms.

 Medication can also help alleviate some symptoms of PTSD before, during, or after treatment.
 Antidepressants, for example, can help relieve certain mental health symptoms like feelings of depression, anxiety, or suicidal ideation along with regular appointments.